 The Academic Council and its President administrate the IAA.
 The members of the Academic Council (IAA Academicians) and its President are elected for a three-year mandate.
 The Academic Council has meeting once a year to coordinate the activities of the IAA and to approve the IAA programs, staff and budget.
 The Academic Council elects the new IAA professors.

-The last XI-th IAA Assembly was held at 13 May 2012 in Sofia.
+The last XII-th IAA General Assembly was held on 17 May 2015 in Sofia

 The IAA affiliates the following organizations:

 - The Research Centre for New Technologies and Ecological Energy – “Conscious Architecture”;

 - The section “Architectural Theory, Creativity and Criticism”;

 - INTERPROJECT, the Academy’s Institute of Architectural Design and Research;

 - “Interakademika”- IAA Foundation which supports the IAA activity;

 - Paris – European Academy of Architecture with President Albert Dubler, IAA Academician